Accessibility Policy 2024

 TIFF strives to be accessible to all our audiences.
 We work closely with our accessibility stakeholders to help inform best accessibility practices and to provide welcoming and inclusive film-going experiences.

-TIFF has improved its Festival accessibility over the past few years, including increased availability of closed caption devices, assisted listening devices, and captions on our short-form video content where possible.
-To find in-person screenings that offer closed captions, open captions or audio description options, please visit tiff.net/films (Festival) or tiff.net/calendar (year-round), open “Filters” and from the drop-down menu labelled “Accessibility,” select the appropriate filter.
+TIFF has improved its Festival accessibility over the past few years, including increased availability of closed captioning devices, assisted listening devices, and captioning on our short-form video content where possible.
+To find in-person screenings that offer closed-captioning or descriptive sound (CC/DS) options, please visit tiff.net/films (Festival) or tiff.net/calendar (year-round), open “Filters” and from the drop-down menu labelled “Accessibility,” select the appropriate filter.

 If you have further questions about TIFF’s accessibility please contact accessibility@tiff.net.